Instand/CyclicQueue/README.md

 # CyclicQueue
-CyclicQueue is STL like conainer
+CyclicQueue is STL like container